bibash2052/twitter-clone/README.md

 # twitter-clone (twitter-clone)

-A Quasar Framework app for twitter clone
+A Quasar Framework app for twitter clone with firebase as backend.

 ## Install the dependencies